donfour/Committed/README.md

 * Keep track of the time, your todos and goals in a clean interface
 * Create a goal by setting a todo on repeat
 * Drag-and-drop to organize your list
-* Edit your todo/goal by clicking on it
+* Edit your todo/goal by clicking on the text
 * Free and ads-free

 ## Play with the code yourself